The Physics of Golf

 The above formula is used to calculate the force on the ball in the x direction up and down a plane, where mg is the force due to gravity, Ff the opposing force due to friction and ax

 is the linear acceleration in the x direction.
-The friction force is equal to us N where u is the coefficient of friction of the surface and N is the normal reaction force between the ball and the plane.
+The friction force is equal to us N where us is the coefficient of friction of the surface and N is the normal reaction force between the ball and the plane.

 Things start to get a bit complicated - to say the least - when the ball is rolling on a contoured surface like a green.
 Here I have to make continual calculations and adjustments to the direction and speed of the ball taking into account the momentum the ball has in a certain direction.
 At each time step I check the slope angle and direction and calculate a curve for the ball to follow depending on the magnitude of the force the slope is exerting on the ball.
 If, at any following steps this slope changes, I recalculate the curve and apply this to its current path at a rate governed by its current velocity or momentum.